 What was it like filming your role of Brian Massey in Status Update?

-Can you tell us about the movie and your character?
+Can you tell us about the film and your character?

 I like to call Status Update a coming of age movie for 2018.
 It utilizes classic life lessons of growing up in a modern way – specifically using technology.
 It’s about Kyle Moore – the new kid in town trying to find his place at his new High School after moving to a new city.
 Brian Massey (me!) is one of the “bullies” at the school.
 But not a stereotypical kind of bully.
 Like all bullies, Brian too, is fighting with insecurities and searching for who he is and where he fits.
 I think all the characters in the movie are just trying to navigate High School and growing up.
 It’s hard!